l-liava-l/Collection.wiki.eng/What is Collection?.md

 * Generators;
 * Iterators (on base `@@iterator` protocol).

-Should be noted, what Collection does not implement polifils for old browsers, it's necessary to include polifils independently.
+Should be noted, that Collection does not implement polifils for old browsers, it's necessary to include polifils independently.
-In addition to the standart functionality Collection introduces a several aditional methods and extends the standart methods is non standart features
+In addition to the standart functionality Collection introduces a several aditional methods and extends the standart methods is non-standart features

 ```js